Move Forward Together

 Dr McKellar is a surgeon and director of the cancer program at Wayne HealthCare in Dayton, Ohio.
 Throughout his career, Dr McKellar's primary focus has been to improve the quality of care for cancer patients.
 He currently serves as the chair of the Commission on Cancer Nominating Committee, helping to identify executive committee positions and evaluate member participation.

 Joanna Morales, Esq

 Ms Morales is a cancer rights attorney, author, speaker, and the CEO of Triage Cancer, a national nonprofit organization connecting people to cancer survivorship information and resources through educational events, a national speakers bureau, and online tools.
 Ms Morales has spent more than 20 years working on behalf of individuals with cancer, including 5 years teaching a seminar in cancer rights law.

 Dr Swain is the medical director of the Washington Cancer Institute at MedStar Washington Hospital Center in Washington, DC, and is a professor of medicine at Georgetown University.
 She has published over 230 articles and is recognized as a leading international figure in breast cancer.
 Dr Swain was president of ASCO from 2012 to 2013.

 Study Participant and Caregiver

 Diagnosed in 2006, Mr Whelan is a survivor of a rare blood cancer, a lymphoplasmacytic lymphoma called Waldenstrom macroglobulinemia.
-He has participated in seven cancer clinical trials.
-He is determined to achieve periods of progression-free survival while he helps in the research, care, and ultimately, the cure of this rare cancer.
-Mr Whelan has three daughters and six grandchildren whom he loves and entertains with Jan, his dedicated wife and trusted caregiver.
+He has participated in 7 cancer clinical trials.
+He is determined to achieve periods of progression-free survival while he helps in the research, care and, ultimately, the cure of this rare cancer.
+Mr Whelan has 3 daughters and 6 grandchildren whom he loves and entertains with Jan, his dedicated wife and trusted caregiver.